Back to Blog

 A compiler doesn't make your code smarter.
 It makes your code safe:

-• Type checking: detecting mismatches before runtime
+• Type checking: catching mismatches before runtime

-• Validation: structurally rejecting invalid operations
+• Validation: rejecting invalid operations by construction

-• Constraints: enforcing programmer-specified rules
+• Constraints: enforcing the rules you specify

 The insight was simple: don't debug at runtime what you can catch at compile time.